2nd Annual Women and Water Convening: A New Story Begins – Stewarding and Healing the Colorado River

 Who: This event is a collaboration between San Xavier District of the Tohono O’odham Nation, Planet Women, The Sonoran Institute, Indigenous Women’s Leadership Network, The Chapter House, & The Nature Conservancy.

 Capacity is limited and attendance is invite-only at this time.
-Attendees are women** of all ages, identities, backgrounds, and experience working on water in the Colorado River Basin, including those who work for Tribal governments, federal, state, and local governments, and nonprofits. **Its important to define how we are using the word “women.”
+Attendees are women** of all ages, identities, backgrounds, and experience working on water in the Colorado River Basin, including those who work for Tribal governments, federal, state, and local governments, and nonprofits. **It’s important to define how we are using the word “women.”
 Our definition includes cisgender women, femme/feminine-identifying, Two Spirit, trans, genderqueer, and non-binary individuals who have historically been excluded from the environmental space.

 Why: The Indigenous communities of the Colorado River basin have an invaluable perspective on water and much wisdom to bring to conservation planning.
 Tó éí ííná át'é (water is life), according to the Navajo.
 The Colorado River Indian Reservation was originally occupied by the Mohave peoples, known as “Aha Makhav,” or the Water People.